 11So the two of them revealed themselves to the garrison of the Philistines, and the Philistines said, “Look!
 The Hebrews are coming out of the holes where they have hidden themselves!”

-13So Jonathan climbed up on his hands and on his feet and his armor-bearer climbed after him.
+13So Jonathan climbed up on his hands and on his feet with his armor-bearer behind him.
 And they fell before Jonathan, and his armor-bearer killed after him.

-14That first slaughter that Jonathan and his armor-bearer made was about twenty men, inside as it were half a furrow’s length in an acre of land.
+14Now that first slaughter that Jonathan and his armor-bearer made was about 20 men, in, as it were, half a furrow length of a team of oxen plowing in a field.

-16And the watchmen of Saul in Gibeah of Benjamin looked, and behold, the multitude melted away and they went here and there.
+16And the watchmen of Saul in Gibeah of Benjamin looked and saw the multitude melt away, going back and forth.

-17Then Saul said to the people who were with him, “Count now and see who is missing from us.”
+17Then Saul said to the people who were with him, “Count now and see who has gone out from us.”
 And when they had counted, behold, Jonathan and his armor-bearer were not there.

-18Then Saul said to Ahijah, “Bring the ark of God here” (for the ark of God was with the children of Israel at that time).
+18Then Saul said to Ahijah, “Bring the ark of God here” (for the ark of God on that day was with the children of Israel).

-20And Saul and all the people who were with him assembled themselves and went to the battle, and behold, every man’s sword was against his fellow, and there was a very great confusion.
+20And Saul and all the people who were with him were assembled and went to the battle, and behold, every man’s sword was against his fellow, and there was a very great confusion.

-21Now the Hebrews that had been with the Philistines before that time, and who went up with them into the camp from all around, they too turned to be with the Israelites who were with Saul and Jonathan.
+21Now the Hebrews that had been with the Philistines before that time, and who went up with them all around into the camp, they too went to be with the Israelites who were with Saul and Jonathan.

-22Likewise, when all the men of Israel who had hidden themselves in the hill country of Ephraim heard that the Philistines fled, they also pursued them in the battle.
+22And when all the men of Israel who had hidden themselves in the hill country of Ephraim heard that the Philistines fled, then they also pursued them in the battle.

 23So Yahweh saved Israel that day.